Earlier projects and consultancy

 At the city and neighbourhood level

 Holbaek City Masterplan, Holbaek Kommune 2013

 Feedback on the Masterplan whilst working in the Holbaek Kommune in 2013.

 R. Al Khani's responsibility during her work at the city of Copenhagen included a wide range of projects at all levels, scientific content, project management and leadership of working groups across the different municipal departments leading innovative processes.
 This included her work on Copenhagen Development Strategy, process design, scientific and practical arrangement of workshops and public debates and coordination of input.
 Some of the projects are presented on this page.

 Copenhagen City Development Strategy 2007

-As a part of her portfolio in the City of Copenhagen, R. Al Khani led the work on a justifying report to a new thinking Copenhagen Municipal Plan Strategy, Municipality of Copenhagen, with focus on the qualities of Copenhagen as an Environmetally sustainable city that is economic viable and socialy diverse.
-R. Al Khani was project manager, scientific coordinator and responsible of the scientific content of this report, which was achieved by a multidisciplinary working group coordinating across the different departments.
+As a part of her portfolio in the City of Copenhagen, R. Al Khani led the work on a justifying report to a new thinking Copenhagen Municipal Plan Strategy, Municipality of Copenhagen, with a focus on the qualities of Copenhagen as an Environmentally sustainable city that is economically viable and socially diverse.
+R. Al Khani was the project manager and coordinator responsible for this report's scientific content, which was achieved by a multidisciplinary working group coordinating across the different departments.
 Workshops and public debates were organised alongside.
 The project is part of the Copenhagen Municipal Plan Work.

 Copenhagen Environmental Local Agenda 21 – Plan 2008-2011